-Fair Isaac and Company built the first FICO score to assess creditworthines.
-For details on FICO, read more here.
+Fair Isaac and Company developed the first FICO score to help lenders assess creditworthines.
+We've written more about FICO here.

-Your credit score is a direct result of your history of repayment.
-They don't take into account your income, savings, down payment amount, or personal factors like gender, ethnicity, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as bad a word when these scores were invented as it is in the present day.
-Credit scoring was invented as a way to take into account only what was relevant to a borrower's likelihood to pay back a loan.
+Credit scores only assess the information in your credit profile.
+They don't consider your income, savings, amount of down payment, or factors like gender, ethnicity, national origin or marital status.
+These scores were invented specifically for this reason.
+"Profiling" was as dirty a word when FICO scores were first invented as it is in the present day.
+Credit scoring was envisioned as a way to take into account only what was relevant to a borrower's likelihood to pay back a loan.

-Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated wtih both positive and negative items in your credit report.
-Late payments will lower your score, but consistently making future payments on time will improve your score.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score results from both positive and negative information in your credit report.
+Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-To get a credit score, borrowers must have an active credit account with six months of payment history.
-This history ensures that there is enough information in your report to assign an accurate score.
-If you don't meet the criteria for getting a credit score, you may need to work on your credit history prior to applying for a mortgage loan.
+For the agencies to calculate a credit score, borrowers must have an active credit account with six months of payment history.
+This history ensures that there is sufficient information in your report to generate a score.
+Should you not meet the minimum criteria for getting a score, you might need to work on a credit history before you apply for a mortgage.